nwkman/nwkman/README.md

+> I don't know where my avatar comes from.
+It is welcomed to tell me its origin.
+Or for the worst case - I violated the author's copyright - I am glad to just change my avatar.

 Yeah - I know.
 You don't want to waste your time reading a LOOOOOOOONG README about a random guy you see on the internet.

-So umm, for a detailed version of this README, visit [Here](https://github.com/nwkman/nwkman/readme-detailed-en.md) for the English version or
+So umm, for a detailed version of this README, visit [Here](https://github.com/nwkman/nwkman/blob/main/readme-detailed-en.md) for the English version or
-[Here](https://github.com/nwkman/nwkman/readme-detailed-zh.md) for the Chinese one.
+[Here](https://github.com/nwkman/nwkman/blob/main/readme-detailed-zh.md) for the Chinese one.

 After saying a pack of useless words, nice to meet you, stranger!